ymiroshnyk/neutrinoparticles.js/dist-PIXI/README.md

 ```

 But usually, application already has animation loop, and you will need to integrate updating of loaded effects to it.

+## Rotation and scale

+Since NeutrinoParticles effect is much more complex than PIXI's sprite, it can't inherit any kind of world transformation from parent container.
+It ignores any of them and uses only local rotation and scale.

+When you setup rotation for effect (by passing it in constructor or by changing effect.rotation property), it doesn't rotate geometry according the angle you provided.
+That rotation is passed inside the effect's logic and if it is made in the Editor in a way when it applies outside rotation, it will start behave as rotated (usualy it changes direction of starting particles velocity or rotates starting position shape).
+Gravitation or other forces are left unchanged.

+Scaling also applied only from local effect.scale property (which is inherited from Container.scale).
+It is very bad practice to change scale on-the-fly in the update loop.
+Try to set it up only once on the effect construction.

 ## Texture atlases (like exported from TexturePacker)